Sabrinas Organizing

 • Softer on the feet than hardwood.

-• If you get the floating floor interlocking boards, you can easily install it.
+• If you get floating floor interlocking boards, you can easily install them.

-• Floating floor can easily be removed in the future if a new buyer wants to carpet.
+• Floating floors can easily be removed if a new buyer wants to carpet.

 • Don't have to worry too much if the wall is not straight.

-Here is the before picture of the room.
+Here is the picture of the room before.

 before bedroom 2

-As you can see, the carpet was getting shabby as it should be, since it was 20 years old.
-The padding was going too.
+As you can see, the carpet was getting shabby, as it should have been since it was 20 years old.
+The padding was going, too.
 It was also stained from several art projects my daughter loved to do in her room.
-Trust me it, it is there.
+Trust me; it is there.

 Clear out the room and remove the carpet.

-My son and I cleared out of the room and started removing the carpet.
-Cut and rolled up the carpet in three feet strips and taped it together with duck tape worked great and was easy to carry.
+My son and I left the room and started removing the carpet.
+We cut and rolled up the carpet in three-foot strips and taped them with duct tape (Affiliate Link).
+It worked great and was easy to carry.

 before bedroom 3

 Then, we moved on to cleaning the floor and inspecting it.
 Was it level?
-Where the areas of the baseboard we needed to repair?
+Where are the areas of the baseboard we need to repair?
 Was the plywood loose?
 Did it need more screws?
 We added the nails to reduce squeaking.
-And, we made sure that the floor did not have any major unevenness.
+And we made sure that the floor did not have any major unevenness.
 It looked pretty good to us.
 Vacuuming the floor a few times to pick up all the backing dust from the carpet was essential.

 bellawood product

-Add the underlayment and attach the strips together to make one large underlayment flooring.
+Add the underlayment and attach the strips to make one large underlayment.

-We used this underlayment from Lumber Liquidators.
+We used this underlayment from Lumber Liquidators (AKA LL flooring).
 It is supposed to reduce noise.
 You see, our daughter is a dancer, and she dances in her room.
 With the carpet, it sounded like an earthquake was happening right above our heads in the kitchen.
-And, after we did this project, we asked her to dance around while we were cooking dinner and we heard very little.
-Boy, were we pleased.
+After we did this project, we asked her to dance around while we were cooking dinner, and we heard very little.
+Boy, were we pleased?

 installation of underlayment

-We made sure to add the underlayment to the closet as well.
-We took out the closet customized unit and cut the bottom to make room for the flooring.
-This helped so we did need to make more holes in the wall when reattaching the closet shelves.
+We also added the underlayment to the closet.
+We removed the customized closet unit and cut the bottom to make room for the flooring.
+This helped, but we did need to make more holes in the wall when reattaching the closet shelves (Affiliate Link).

 installed underlayment in the closet

 This image shows the underlayment.
-It was easy to use, and we were able to go around the door open quickly.
+It was easy to use, and we could open the door quickly.

 letting the boards acclimate to the room for 3 days

-Wait 3 days for the flooring to acclimate in the room.
+Wait three days for the flooring to acclimate in the room.

-After we had picked up the flooring, we had to wait three days for the wood to acclimate to the room.
-This task helps with reducing the expansion of the wood.
-At this point, we decided to paint the walls to a gray taupe color.
+After we picked up the flooring, we had to wait three days for it to acclimate to the room.
+This task helps reduce the wood's expansion.
+At this point, we decided to paint the walls gray taupe.
 It looks nice with the flooring.

 after bedroom floor before quarterround

-Add the quarter round was installed and painted.
+Add the quarter round that was installed and painted.

 We then installed the corner round with a nail gun and finishing nails.
-After, we added caulk around the cracks of the molding and then touched it up with white glossy paint.
+We added caulk (Affiliate Link) around the molding's cracks and touched it up with white glossy paint.

 This product is a floating floor that is interlocked and not glued down.
 It was super light and easy to manage.
-To cut the boards, we needed to use a table saw.
-The cuts were super easy to do on a table saw.
+To cut the boards, we needed to use a table saw (Affiliate Link).
+The cuts were super easy to do on a table saw (Affiliate Link).

 Add the threshold to the door opening to cover the other flooring between the rooms.

-We needed to buy a threshold that was in the same texture as the flooring.
-It gave it a complete look instead of getting a threshold in metal.
+We needed to buy a threshold in the same texture as the flooring.
+It gave it a complete look, instead of getting a metal threshold.

 Feel free to check out different ways to use Peel and Stick Wallpaper.